- Aleksandr Skryabin (Alexander Scriabin)

 Abstract: Major cultural movements are not limited to a single medium of art and cross-medium comparisons bring changing aesthetics into sharper focus.
 While modernism is often examined from an interdisciplinary point of view, music and photography have yet to be considered together.
 Composer Erik Satie and photographer Eugène Atget were contemporary progenitors of French Modernism in their relative fields and were highly influential on younger generations.
 Though they worked in starkly contrasting mediums, their works show surprisingly similar features, such as the resolute and mocking rejection of Romanticism and a preference for functional, documentary, and spatially oriented art.
 Their structural juxtapositions and subtle exaggeration would later be heralded as the seeds of surrealism.
 Most distinctive, perhaps, is their avoidance of narrative and creation of a non-teleological sense of time.
 This study puts both Satie and Atget in an exceptional context, demonstrating the intrinsic interconnectedness of French Modernist aesthetics.

-“Modern Performance Practice of Erik Satie’s Piano Works: A Paralysis of Expression”
+“Modern Performance Practice of Erik Satie’s Piano Works: A Paralysis of Expression” (Accepted for publication in Keyboard Perspectives, 2019)

 Abstract: Influenced by John Cage and popular aesthetics of “atmospheric” music, a growing contingent of pianists and critics since the 1990s have crafted an “authentic” performance practice of Satie’s piano works, characterized by slow tempi, liberal pedal, and avoidance of expressive gestures.
 Though this interpretation is seemingly corroborated by Satie’s idea of Furniture Music and “Vexations,” these were isolated experiments that are now projected onto Satie’s entire oeuvre.
 An examination of early recordings by Poulenc demonstrate that before Satie became popularly associated with John Cage, works from his earlier and later periods were played with a variety of Romantic expressive gestures.